Deltares/hydromt_fiat/docs/user_guide/fiat.rst

 FIAT model components
 =======================

-With the hydromt_fiat plugin, you can easily work with Delft-FIAT model schematizations.
+With the HydroMT-FIAT plugin, you can easily work with Delft-FIAT model schematizations.
 This plugin helps you preparing or updating several model components of a Delft-FIAT model such as the hazard, exposure and vulnerability data.